Darckfast/script-writing/README.md

 ## 🗺️ Roadmap

-- [ ]  Create a re-builder, for patching older stories format
 - [ ]  Create basic documentation
 - [ ]  Create the project summary
 - [ ]  Add a more efficient way to search for passages PIDs